 Commercial Motor Vehicles Are Subject to More Laws and Regulations

-There are a multitude of laws and agencies that regulate commercial motor vehicles.
+There are numerous laws and agencies that regulate commercial motor vehicles.
 The Federal Motor Carrier Safety Regulations (FMCSR) are often the most frequently violated regulations and laws that apply to truck drivers.
 These regulations provide standards and guidelines that apply to nearly all aspects of a trucking operation.

 Trucking Companies Treat Commercial Motor Vehicle Accidents Differently

 Trucking companies often begin their defense process as soon as a collision occurs.
 Truckers often report the collision to their dispatch even before checking to see if the other driver is okay.
-The dispatch may then give the trucker instructions, like what to say to law enforcement, and instructions not to admit fault.
+The dispatcher may then provide the trucker with instructions, such as what to say to law enforcement, and advise against admitting fault, even when the trucker knows they were at fault.

-Trucking companies and commercial driving companies may then send someone to the scene to immediately begin collecting favorable evidence.
+Trucking companies and commercial driving companies may then send someone to the scene to begin collecting favorable evidence immediately.
 Often, the individuals will be trained in accident investigation and may try to speak with and direct law enforcement personnel and investigators.
-They may then start telling the investigators and witnesses the narrative that the truck company wants to take hold – which may not be the truth of what happened.
+They may then start telling the investigators and witnesses the narrative that the truck company wants to present, which may not be the truth of what happened.
 Law enforcement often are not trucking experts; they may find the information the trucking company expert points out to be helpful and may miss things the trucking company expert wants them to overlook.

-At the same time, the trucking company may have already reached out to their in-house lawyers and local council to start to put their legal defense together.
+At the same time, the trucking company may have already reached out to its in-house lawyers and local council to start putting its legal defense together.
 All this can happen within hours of the collision.

 In addition to the standard eyewitnesses, trucking witnesses may include the safety director for each of the defendant entities, the training instructor for each of the defendant entities, the person who hired the shipper or broker, and the dispatcher, among others.